Skip to content

 These timestamps are used to calculate the latency at each stage of the transmission path.

-Set Up the TimescaleDB Table
+Set Up the Tables Table

-CREATE TABLE mqtt_message_traces
+CREATE TABLE mqtt_message_traces (

-event_at TIMESTAMPZ NOT NULL,
+"timestamp" TIMESTAMP NOT NULL,

-msg_id character varying NOT NULL,
+msg_id STRING NOT NULL,

-publish_at bigint,
+publish_at BIGINT,

-emqx_received_at bigint,
+emqx_received_at BIGINT,

-emqx_delivered_at bigint,
+emqx_delivered_at BIGINT,

-sub_ack_at bigint,
+sub_ack_at BIGINT,

-topic character varying NOT NULL,
+topic STRING NOT NULL,

-qos integer NOT NULL,
+qos INT NOT NULL,

 );

-Configure TimescaleDB Data Integration in EMQX Cloud
+Configure Tables Data Integration in EMQX Cloud

 The traceability workflow uses three rules and three write actions.
 All three actions write to the same table, but each captures a different stage of the message lifecycle.